audioxide/data/data/posts/20150222-reviews-the-kinks-arthur.md

   - "#050808"
   - "#bdb693"
 pullquote: All very Kinks-y
 summary: A good deal of the songs are beautiful in ways only Ray Davies can achieve, but it has a surprisingly scattered feel which keeps it from being more than the sum of its parts.
 The lyrics and melodies are graceful and lovely, and the instrumentation supports them with aplomb.
 week: 4
 ---
 author: André
+review: >-
-review: An enjoyable album, one that is incredibly easy to consume.
+  An enjoyable album, one that is incredibly easy to consume.
 The vocal harmonies are a joy to listen to.
 Whilst nothing particularly stands out, I’ll definitely revisit *Arthur* for the pure pleasure.
 tracks:
-  - " Victoria"
+  - Victoria
   - ­Yes Sir No Sir
   - ­Shangri-La
 score: